michaljach/cloud/apps/api/README-WEBDAV.md

 ### Production Deployment

 - **HTTPS Required**: Always use HTTPS in production to protect data in transit
-- **Token Expiration**: JWT tokens have expiration times for security
+- **Token Expiration**: OAuth2 tokens have expiration times for security
 - **Input Validation**: All file paths are validated to prevent directory traversal attacks
 - **File Size Limits**: Implement appropriate file size limits based on your requirements